 The Company evaluated subsequent events and transactions that occurred after the balance sheet date through the date that the consolidated financial statements are available to be issued.
-Other than as set forth below and as disclosed in Note 4 and Note 12 above, no material subsequent events that required recognition or additional disclosure in the consolidated financial statements are presented.
+Other than as disclosed in Note 12 above, no material subsequent events that required recognition or additional disclosure in the consolidated financial statements presented herein.